hammad93/sorting-algorithm/README.md

 the restrictions given above, this set of integers: {1002, 45, 5607, 13} will
 need an integer value of almost 2^6000.
 The tradeoff we are gaining is potentially the fastest sorting algorithm possible with new applications in combinatorics and number theory.
-If we make let go of the simple restriction of unique integers, the space complexity is O(d^n) where d is the max number of repeated integers.
+If we let go of the simple restriction of unique integers, the space complexity is O(d^n) where d is the max number of repeated integers.
 Because of the current hardware limitations, the algorithm must be compared with compatible hardware.
 The following sorting algorithms will be used for performance